 On my way out of town I decided to stop by “Depot Town,” in the middle of which is the old Michigan Central RR Depot, still standing mothballed:

-And across the street are the still stabilized ruins of the c.1861 Thompson Block, which recently burned:
+And across the street are the still stabilized ruins of the c.1861 Thompson Block, which had recently burned:

 The last time I had been in Ypsi I meant to take a gander at this old building because it looked like access could be had in the rear.
 I will always kick myself for passing up on that opportunity because the thing burned soon after.
 It had once served as an Army barracks during the Civil War, and had housed the 14th Michigan Infantry.